nfuhs/get-started-elm/README.md

 #### An short introduction to Elm

-Elm was created by Evan Czaplicki as his [thesis](https://www.seas.harvard.edu/sites/default/files/files/archived/Czaplicki.pdf) in 2012, Elm is a purely functional programming language for building web applications.
+To explain Elm in simply terms, Elm is a purely functional programming language for building webapps like Single Page Apps and other web applications.

 In my view one the most interesting points is the Elm Architecture:

 ![Model-Update-View](img/Model-Update-View.png)

-This **MUV** pattern is always the same across all Elm apps once you understand this things like writing an SPA with elm will become very ease with Elm.
+This **MUV** pattern is always the same across all Elm apps once you understand this things like writing an complex web-app will become much easier since you can always easily update basic ccomponents...

-This is really a straightfoward concept in Elm and pretty similar to other reactive concepts like Facebook's [React](https://reactjs.org/) for example.

 #### Install Elm and setup